Large-scale peculiar velocities in the universe: Historical context and observational evidence

 The long-standing debate over the convergence depth of the local velocity field has also seen significant progress.
 While early studies suggested widely varying convergence scales, recent work by Lilow et al~\cite{2021MNRAS.507.1557L} has demonstrated that much of this variation can be attributed to different definitions of convergence and varying sensitivity to large-scale structure.
 Their analysis suggests a characteristic convergence scale of approximately 100-150~Mpc, beyond which bulk flow amplitudes stabilize to values consistent with cosmic variance expectations.

 Another significant resolution concerns the apparent conflict between peculiar velocity surveys and other velocity-sensitive probes.
 An analysis by Boruah et al~\cite{2021MNRAS.507.2697B} showed that, once sparse sampling, survey selection, and cosmic variance are properly accounted for within consistent modeling frameworks, independent probes of large-scale motions yield mutually consistent constraints on the velocity field.
-This reconciliation has been particularly important for establishing the reliability of bulk-flow measurements across different methodologies.
+Furthermore, it has been argued (see~\cite{2020MNRAS.498.2703B}) that properly accounting for the survey window function and sparse sampling can reconcile the apparent conflict between bulk flow measurements and $\Lambda$CDM predictions, attributing many discrepancies to the specific realization of structure within our local volume.